lloda/ra-ra/README.md

 * Some of the benchmarks will try to use BLAS if you have define `RA_USE_BLAS=1` in the environment.
 * The test suite is built with `-fsanitize=address` by default, and this can cause significant slowdown.
 Disable by adding `-fno-sanitize=address` to `CXXFLAGS` at build time.
-* The performance of **ra-ra** depends heavily on the optimization level.
+* The performance of **ra-ra** depends heavily on optimization level.
 The test suite should pass with `-O0`, but that can take a long time.

 #### Notes